Preload Preload

 by Sonja Bochart, IIDA, LEED AP, LEED AP BD&C, WELL AP, LFA and Annelise Pitts, AIA, LFA

-In a world that feels increasingly unpredictable—from climate instability and social upheaval to economic and political uncertainty—strategic planning may feel like a futile exercise.
+In a world that feels increasingly unpredictable, strategic planning may feel useless.
 How can you chart a course when the landscape is constantly changing?

+But that uncertainty is what makes strategic planning essential.
+A strong plan doesn’t promise control over the unknown, but it does guide teams through complex, shifting circumstances.
 At Lens, we help mission-driven organizations move beyond traditional, rigid planning models and into a regenerative approach to strategy.
-This method honors complexity and leverages uncertainty, focusing on long-term potential.

 What is a good strategic plan?